Classification of Rank 2 Cluster Varieties: Classification

-\begin{thm} The following are equivalent: \begin{enumerate} \item $U^{\trop}$ contains a {\bf line} which does not wrap. \item Some compactification of $U$ admits a toric model $Y\rar \?{Y}$ for which all the non-toric blowups are on divisors corresponding to rays in one half of $N_{\?{Y}}$.
-I.e, there is some seed $S$ for which all of the non-frozen vectors' images in $p_2^*(N)$ lie in one half of the plane. \item Cluster varieties corresponding to $U$ are {\bf acyclic}. \item The intersection of the (Langland's dual) {\bf cluster complex} $\s{C}\subset \s{X}^{\trop}$ with $U^{\trop}$ is nonempty. \item There exists a {\bf global monomial} on $U$. \item The {\bf quadratic form} $Q$ on $D^{\perp}$ is negative definite, and $Q|_{D^{\perp}_{\Eff}}$ is a direct sum of $A_{n_i}$'s.
-In fact, it is $A_{d'_1-1}\oplus \cdots \oplus A_{d'_m-1}$, where the $(d'_i)$'s are the modified multipliers for a coprime seed corresponding to $U$ (equivalently, $d_i'$ is the number of non-toric blowups on $D_i$ in a toric model for a compactification $U$). \end{enumerate} \end{thm} \begin{proof} (1)$\Leftrightarrow$(2) is Lemma \ref{model}.
-(2)$\Leftrightarrow$(3) was observed in \S \ref{quivers}.
+\begin{thm}[not all lines wrap/acyclic cases] The following are equivalent: \begin{enumerate}\itemsep=0pt \item[$1.$] $U^{\trop}$ contains a {line} which does not wrap. \item[$2.$] Some compactification of $U$ admits a toric model $Y\rar \?{Y}$ for which all the non-toric blowups are on divisors corresponding to rays in one half of $N_{\?{Y}}$.
+I.e., there is some seed~$S$ for which all of the non-frozen vectors' images in~$p_2^*(N)$ lie in one half of the plane. \item[$3.$] Cluster varieties corresponding to~$U$ are {acyclic}. \item[$4.$] The intersection of the Langlands dual {cluster complex} $\s{C}\subset \s{X}^{\trop}$ with $U^{\trop}$ is non\-empty. \item[$5.$] There exists a {global monomial} on~$U$. \item[$6.$] The {quadratic form} $Q$ on $D^{\perp}$ is negative definite, and $Q|_{D^{\perp}_{\Eff}}$ is a direct sum of $A_{n_i}$'s.
+In fact, it is $A_{d'_1-1}\oplus \cdots \oplus A_{d'_m-1}$, where the $(d'_i)$'s are the modified multipliers for a coprime seed corresponding to~$U$ $($equivalently, $d_i'$ is the number of non-toric blowups on~$D_i$ in a~toric model for a~compactification~$U)$. \end{enumerate} \end{thm} \begin{proof}(1)$\Leftrightarrow$(2) is Lemma \ref{model}.
+(2)$\Leftrightarrow$(3) was observed in Section~\ref{quivers}.

 For (2)$\Leftrightarrow$(4), note that for some seed vector $e_i$ for a seed $S$, the set $\{e_i\geq 0\}\cap U^{\trop}$ is the same as the set $(v_i\wedge \cdot) \geq 0$, where $\wedge$ is the symplectic form on $U^{\trop}$ induced by $[ \cdot,\cdot]$.
-The intersection of these positive half-spaces for all non-frozen $e_i$'s is clearly nonempty if and only if $S$ is as in (2).
+The intersection of these positive half-spaces for all non-frozen $e_i$'s is clearly nonempty if and only if~$S$ is as in~(2).

 (1)$\Rightarrow$(5) follows from Lemma \ref{GlobalMonomial}.
 For (5)$\Rightarrow$(1), note that for a global monomial $\vartheta_q$, the tropicalization $\vartheta_q^{\trop}$ is positive somewhere, and so Lemma \ref{NegativeFibers} implies that the fibers $\vartheta_q^{\trop}=d<0$ are lines which do not wrap.